svaarala/duktape/doc/low-memory.rst

 Pointer compression can be quite slow because often memory mappings are not linear, so the required operations are not trivial.
 NULL also needs specific handling.

+When ROM object/string support is enabled, pointer compression and decompression must support ROM pointer compression.
+This is done by reserving a range of 16-bit compressed pointer values to represent ROM pointers, and to use a ROM pointer table to compress/decompress ROM pointers.
+See ``examples/cmdline/duk_cmdline_ajduk.c`` for an example.

 External string strategies (DUK_OPT_EXTSTR_INTERN_CHECK)
 ========================================================